What is UV?

 - virtual environment creation

-(Two actions which are essential to sharing your network automation!)
+(Two actions which are essential to executing your network automation!)

 I am a network engineer!
 I am not building python packages...why do I care?